EU Membership (Audit of Costs and Benefits) Bill

 Groups Affected

-- The UK Government: Responsible for appointing the commission and funding its operations.
+The UK Government: Responsible for appointing the commission, providing funding, and acting on the commission's findings.

-- The EU Membership Audit Commission: Responsible for conducting the audit and reporting to Parliament.
+The EU Membership Audit Commission: Responsible for conducting the audit and reporting its findings.

 Powered by nyModel